chmp/ipytest/Readme.md

 In its default configuration (via `autoconfig()`), `ipytest` performs the following steps:

-1. Register pytest's assertion rewriter with the IPython kernel.
+1. Register `pytest`'s assertion rewriter with the IPython kernel.
 The rewriter will rewrite any assert statements entered into the notebook to give better error messages.
 This change will affect also non test based code, but should generally improve the development experience.
 2. Ensure the notebook can be mapped to a file. `ipytest` will create a temporary file in the current directory and remove if afterwards.
 3. Register the notebook scope temporarily as a module.
-This step is necessary to allow pytest's doctest plugin to import the notebook.
+This step is necessary to allow `pytest`'s doctest plugin to import the notebook.
-4. Call pytest with the name of the temporary module
+4. Call `pytest` with the name of the temporary module

 **NOTE:** Some notebook implementations modify the core IPython package and magics may not work correctly (see [here][issue-47] or [here][issue-50]).
 In